savau/nixos-config/README.md

 - Enable Launch CSM

 ### 3. Partitioning
-(Assuming a 256GB NVMe SSD and 16GB physical RAM)
+(Assuming an NVMe SSD drive called `nvme0n1` as our main device and 16GB physical RAM)

-Use `gdisk /dev/nvme0n1` to write the following partition table:
+Use `gdisk /dev/nvme0n1` to write the following partition table to your main device:
 ```
 Number      Size  Code
      1      500M  ef00